 Fevers are frightening for parents: They know their child is sick yet don’t know why.
-If you’re worried or unsure about whether your child should see a doctor, please contact Dr. Paul Irra and Dr. Katarina Ondrejicka at Naples Pediatrics in Naples, Florida.
+If you’re worried or unsure about whether your child should see a doctor, please contact Dr. Paul Irra Naples Pediatrics in Naples, Florida.
 They’re here to help, to give advice about home treatments, and to offer guidance about when your child’s fever needs immediate medical attention.

 When children (and adults) get a fever, their higher-than-normal body temperature is a sign that they’re fighting an infection.
 The body automatically responds to an infection by sending special cells to fight the infection and telling the brain to raise the body’s temperature.